Affiliate Disclaimer: As an Amazon Associate, EXPLORIST.life earns from qualifying purchases..

 If we had something we needed to run on 110v, say, overnight; during those 10 hours, the Aims inverter would use 50 amp hours out of your battery bank PLUS whatever electrical device you were actually using.
 So, if you had a 200 amp hour battery bank, the inverter would take 25% of your entire battery bank to be on overnight.

-To recap: Both inverters I talked about are indeed good inverters, but the premium price you'll pay for one over the other is for performance efficiency.
+To recap: Both inverters I talked about are indeed good inverters, but the premium price you'll pay for one over the other is for performance efficiency, more features, and potentially better customer service.

 If you plan on making a shore power inlet (which you should) so you can recharge from a campground power pedestal or just a wall outlet at home, you should consider an Inverter Charger.